The Circulation Desk is located on the first floor in the West Wing of the Golda Meir Library near the entrance.

 The permit will be active as long as the UWM Faculty/Staff member is an active employee.

-Teachers from public or private elementary, middle, and high schools in the Milwaukee, Washington, or Waukesha counties are eligible for a Library Special Permit card.
+Educators, including support staff, from public or private elementary, middle, and high schools in Milwaukee, Washington, or Waukesha counties are eligible for a Library Special Permit card.
 This card allows borrowing privileges of up to 30 items at a time from the UWM Libraries general collection.
-A teacher needs to present a valid ID and a signed contract or letter from their school administration verifying employment and end of contract date.
+The employee needs to present a valid ID and a signed contract or letter from their school administration verifying employment and end of contract date.
 The ID and contract/letter need to be presented at the time of the application for the Special Permit.
 The card expires at the end of the teacher’s contract but may be renewed with a new letter from the school.

 Cooperative Access Program (CAP)